Patrick FISHER

 engines with the same stroke and displacement.
 The blue curves

-show what happens when you modify the same engine using the Fisher
+show what happens when you modify the same engine using the

-yoke-arm technology.
-These graphs, produced through computer
+Fisher yoke-arm technology.
+These graphs, produced through

-the yoke-arm technology.
+features of the yoke-arm technology.

 Computer modeling shows a significant difference between piston

 dwells for Fisher vs. conventional.
-Yoke-arm design parameters can
+Yoke-arm design parameters

-vary the amount of dwell to accomodate different engine
+can vary the amount of dwell to accomodate different engine

 applications.